 What is IIED doing?

-IIED principal researcher Jamie Skinner is the capacity building director of FutureDAMS, and sits on its strategic management team.
+IIED senior associate Jamie Skinner is the capacity building director of FutureDAMS, and sits on its strategic management team.
 The institute is mainly involved in two areas of research work:

 - Social impacts of large dams: understanding good resettlement approaches – how the post-project benefit sharing streams from dams can promote local development within (such as gender) and between vulnerable populations (such as upstream-downstream).